Step 1: Controlling Tank by Subscribing to the Joy Topic

 roscd choreonoid_ros_tank_tutorial

-to move to the tutorial directory, and by executing
+to navigate to the tutorial directory, then:

 rosrun choreonoid_ros choreonoid project/step1.cnoid

-Preparing the gamepad
+Preparing the Gamepad

 sudo apt install ros-melodic-joy

-This is the package name for Ubuntu 18.04 (Melodic); for Ubuntu 16.04 (Kinetic), you can install it with the following command.
+This is the package name for Ubuntu 18.04 (Melodic).
+For Ubuntu 16.04 (Kinetic), install with:

 sudo apt install ros-kinetic-joy